donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 called the *source eNodeB* and the *target eNodeB*.

 In order to enable the execution of X2-based handover in simulation, there are two requirements that must be met.
-Firstly, EPC must be enabled in the simulation (see :ref:`sec-evolved-packet-core`).
+Firstly, NGC must be enabled in the simulation (see :ref:`sec-evolved-packet-core`).

 Secondly, an X2 interface must be configured between the two eNodeBs, which